omkarnaik713/Health-Detector-Deployment/README.md

 ## Project Status

-The project is currently deployed on render.
-To check out the working model visit https://health-detector-deployment.onrender.com
+The application is live and deployed on Render.
+You can explore the working model at [VoiceCheckup Deployment](https://health-detector-deployment.onrender.com).
 ## Demo